spfave/epic-react-04-adv-react-hooks/survey-notes.md

 ## 02: useCallback
 Memoization is a performance optimization technique which eliminates the need to recompute an output for a previously provided input.
 This is done by storing input(s) and its corresponding output in storage and checking provided inputs against the storage and returning the matching output for matching inputs if it exists
 The purpose of useMemo and useCallback is to memoize values and functions in dependency list and props on memoized components
+Input to useCallback
+1. callback function to return
+2. dependency array for callback function to which to check equivalency of inputs

 ## 03: useContext
 The react context API allows for the creation of a store of data and/or functionality that can be accessed anywhere within the children of the context.